Hyperinflation in the Weimar Republic: Hyperinflation

-Stabilization
+Stabilisation

+German monetary economics was at that time heavily influenced by Chartalism and the German Historical School, which conditioned the way the hyperinflation was analysed.
 The hyperinflation crisis led prominent economists and politicians to seek a means to stabilize German currency.
 In August 1923, an economist, Karl Helfferich, proposed a plan to issue a new currency, the "Roggenmark" ("rye mark"), to be backed by mortgage bonds indexed to the market price of rye grain.
 The plan was rejected because of the greatly fluctuating price of rye in paper marks.

 Agriculture Minister Hans Luther proposed a plan that substituted gold for rye and led to the issuance of the Rentenmark ("mortgage mark"), backed by bonds indexed to the market price of gold.
 The gold bonds were indexed at the rate of 2,790 gold marks per kilogram of gold, the same as the pre-war gold marks.
 Rentenmarks were not redeemable in gold but only indexed to the gold bonds.
-The plan was adopted in monetary reform decrees on October 13–15, 1923.
-A new bank, the Rentenbank, was set up and controlled by new German Finance Minister Hans Luther.
+The plan was adopted in monetary reform decrees on 13–15 October 1923.
+A new bank, the Rentenbank, was set up by Hans Luther when he became Finance Minister.

+During the final stages of hyperinflation, widespread loss of confidence in the mark led people to use alternative forms of exchange.
+Among these were commodity-based monies, such as a cigarette-based currency.
+Cigarettes, due to being easily divisible and internationally acceptable, bought goods that paper marks could not.
+Although never formally declared as legal tender, cigarettes became widely accepted as a medium of exchange.
+Cigarettes began to be widely viewed as "good money" while the depreciating Reichsmark was seen as "bad money," partially reversing Gresham's law.
+People also held coins and other tangible goods in anticipation of a currency reform.